Oregon Retirement Guide

-If you have been looking for the best Oregon retirement communities this website has data and opinions to help you.
+If you have been looking for the best places to retire in Oregon this website has information to help you.
 Choose Oregon retirement communities that are popular with active adults 55 and over, such as Bandon, Bend, or Hood River.
 This page will acquaint you with some basic facts about climate, best retirement communities, and tax climate.
+Updated April, 2021.

 Oregon has become a top state for retirement communities by virtue of its natural beauty, dynamic people and geography.
 Oregon offers better value for your retirement dollar than California - although real estate prices are climbing.
 Recreational activities are exceptional in this state with a Pacific Ocean coastline, the Willamette Valley, exciting rivers like the Columbia, along with great mountains like the Cascade Mountain Range and Mt.
 Hood.
 Oregon's growing population was over 4.2 million in 2019, with 18.7% of the population age 65 or over (that is slightly higher than the U.S. 65+ figure).

 Pix: Coast at Bandon, Oregon